-It’s some of my favourite work to do —going into a company with an unmanaged culture and help them find and make the most beneficial use of the natural skills and talents and dispositions of their people.
+It’s some of my favourite work to do —going into a company with an unmanaged culture and then helping them to find and make the most beneficial use of the natural skills and talents and dispositions of their people?
 That never gets tired.
 Good for you.

-If every athletic activity the person engages in is a solo sport then they’re not likely to be the outgoing gregarious type and they’ll probably do better working quietly away on something in their own corner where they’re not bothered.
-Likewise the people who are Captains of the teams they’re on will naturally display leadership qualities based on that life experience.
+If every athletic activity the person engages in is a solo sport, then they’re not likely to be the outgoing gregarious type and they’ll probably do better working quietly away on something in their own corner where they’re not bothered.
+Likewise the people who are Captains of the teams they’re on, will naturally display leadership qualities based on that life experience.

 It’s not hard.
 You simply have to quiet yourself and what remains is the truth.
 Without your personal judgments people are simply as they are.
 So then it’s like being on a river.
-You don’t use the same paddling strategy in the rapids that you use on the flats.
+We don’t use the same paddling strategy in the rapids that we use on the flats.
 Not because one is wrong and the other is right, it’s because one is appropriate and one is not.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.